Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 Patient Assessment for Live Therapeutic Music (11 hours)

-Different styles, keys, modes, and moods of music elicit various responses in patients.
-The Certified Music Practitioner (CMP)® must be able to choose appropriate music based on a patient’s condition and to observe the music’s effects.
-CMPs must be able to change the music according to a patient’s immediate needs.
-Instruction, discussion, demonstration, and practice are given for appropriately matching patient conditions to suggested types of music.
-Students are expected to participate fully in class exercises based on their own level of skill.
+The CMP must be able to choose appropriate music based on a patient’s condition and environment.
+Additionally, a CMP must be flexible enough to change the music according to a patient’s immediate needs and response to the music.
+Instruction, discussion, demonstration, and practice are given for matching conditions of patients to suggested types of therapeutic music, as well as processes that develop the student's intuitive and objective assessment abilities.
+Each student is expected to participate fully in module exercises.

 Injury Prevention for Music Practitioners (4 hours)

-Because prolonged singing or playing of musical instruments/use of voice can lead to chronic physical discomfort and injury, this class is designed to educate students in the pitfalls of poor postural, technical, and stressful uses of an instrument or voice.
-Included are explanations of neutral posture and relaxation techniques to prevent potential problems.
-Vocalists are addressed in terms of posture and stress-free tonal production.
+Because the prolonged playing of musical instruments and voice can lead to chronic physical discomfort and injury, this class is designed to educate the musician in the pitfalls of poor posture and stressful uses of voices or instruments.
+It includes explanation, demonstration, and experiential learning of neutral posture and relaxation techniques to prevent potential problems.

 Music as a Language (15 hours)